serii-singh/Community_Platform/README.md

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup Instructions

+1. Clone the repository:
+Use git commands to clone repo  git clone https://github.com/serii-singh/Community_Platform.git(THE LINK IN THE HTTPS)
+2. Install the dependencies:
+   Commnad :-  npm i
+3. Run the project
+   Commnad :-  npn start
+Also , Create a .env file in the root directory and add your Google OAuth client ID (optional for Google login):
+REACT_APP_GOOGLE_CLIENT_ID=your-google-client-id

 ## Available Scripts
 In the project directory, you can run:
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.